 - Puck lights, shaped like hockey pucks, are designed to create spots or pools of light instead of an even beam of illumination across an area.
-This makes them an excellent choice for accent lighting, but if using them for task-lighting, they must be spaced so that there’s no break in the lighting between pucks.
-Puck lights are most commonly battery-powered models that stick onto a surface with adhesive backing, though they can be low voltage and in rare circumstances can be line voltage.
+This makes them an excellent choice for accent lighting, but if using them for task lighting, they must be spaced so that there’s no break in the lighting between pucks.
+Puck lights are most commonly battery-powered models that stick onto a surface with adhesive backing, though they can be low voltage and, in rare circumstances, they can be line voltage.

-- Bar lights—the most common style of under-cabinet lighting—have an aluminum housing and a light diffusion cover, making them sturdy enough for the task-oriented areas of your kitchen.
-These lights can be low voltage or line voltage and generally measure from 6 to 48 inches in length.
-The only real drawback with bar lights is their inflexibility, so you must measure carefully to plan their installation before buying.
+- Bar lights—the most common style of under-cabinet lighting—have an aluminum housing and a light diffusion cover, making them sturdy enough for the task-oriented areas of a kitchen.
+These under-cabinet lights can be low voltage or line voltage and generally measure from 6 to 48 inches in length.
+The only real drawback with bar lights is their inflexibility, so measure carefully to plan their installation before buying.

 Energy Efficiency and Heat Output

-The energy efficiency and heat output of under-cabinet lighting depend primarily on the type of bulb used.
+The energy efficiency and heat output of under-cabinet lighting depends primarily on the type of bulb used.

 - Fluorescent lighting is one of the best options in terms of energy efficiency and heat output.
 The bulbs remain cool during operation, and they rate between xenon bulbs and LED bulbs in overall efficiency.

 - Halogen lighting produces the most heat and is the least efficient bulb.
-The light these bulbs emit is clear and easy to work by, and they’re also dimmable, allowing you to save some energy as you set the mood.
+The light these bulbs emit is clear and easy to work by, and they’re also dimmable, making it easy to create ambiance.

 Fixed brightness feels out of place in our customizable world, making dimmers an important addition to an under-cabinet lighting system.
-By dimming the lights to a level suitable to the current use of the room, you reduce energy consumption and save on bills.
-Dimmers also let you adjust the brightness to suit the situation—low as a night light, for instance, as you sneak in for that midnight snack!
+By dimming the under-cabinet lights to a level suitable to the current use of the room, it can reduce the energy consumption and save on the electric bill.
+Dimmers can also adjust the brightness to suit the situation, sometimes as low as a night-light.

 Ease of Installation